nstack/hiring-ds/README.md

 There is no right answer as such, we will mainly be looking at code quality, data preprocessing skills, completeness of the solution from a software engineering perspective, and clarity of thought.

+To get started, we recommend forking and cloning this repo, and then either point us to your fork or submit a PR - thanks!

 ### Files

 - `orders.zip` - an archive containing two sample transaction datasets to use as input to generate customer predictions